 Consolidated data from all operators will be used to generate relative measures of bird activity, landings, and mortality among temporal (e.g., time of day, season, year), operational (e.g., observers, pond functions) and spatial variables (pond size and location).
-A detailed process to analyze and interpret these data will be developed in the coming months.
+The 2011 annual report of the standardized monitoring program provides a starting point for these analyses, but refinements are expected in the coming years.

-Data analysis and reporting should be conducted by a third party.
-In the short-term, analysis will be conducted by Dr. St. Clair (University of Alberta) in conjunction with studies undertaken by her oil sands research program and in consultation with both Alberta Environment and Industry.
-Oil sands operators have agreed to provide resources which will support this analysis.
+Data analysis and reporting should be conducted by a third party in the future.
+In the short-term, analyses are being conducted by researchers associated with Dr. C. C. St. Clair (U of A) and others associated with the court-ordered Research on Avian Protection Project.
+Ongoing collaboration and discussion will occur with Alberta Environment and Industry.
+Oil sands operators have agreed to provide resources to support this analysis.
 Initial analyses will include estimates of bird contacts and mortalities on PA and freshwater ponds.
-The data will also be made publicly available so that researcher may conduct analyses such as the following:
+The data will also be made publicly available so that current and future researchers can expand analyses.
+The following list identifies some potential applications of the data.